 The deduction covers the reasonable expenses you incur to transport your personal effects and household items to your new home.
 You can even include the cost of renting a storage unit for up to 30 days if you are unable to move into your new home immediately after leaving your former home.

 You can also include the cost of traveling to the new location for yourself and other members of your household.
 If you drive to the new location in a personal vehicle, you can include the actual cost of oil, gasoline, parking fees and highway tolls.
-In lieu of using the actual cost of gasoline and oil, the IRS permits you to calculate those costs using the standard mileage rate.
+In lieu of using the actual cost of gasoline and oil, the IRS permits you to calculate those costs using the annual standard mileage rate for moving.
 For long-distance moves, you can deduct the cost of airline and train tickets.

 Claiming the moving expenses deduction